 In other words, don’t underestimate yourself or your digital product!
 Just because something may seem easy to produce one time, that doesn’t mean it isn’t bringing tons of value to your customers.

-It can be difficult to know how to price your courses, ebooks, or templates for sale, but remember that the number-one step when doing so is to consider what value you’re bringing to the table.
+It can be difficult to know how to price your products like courses, ebooks, or templates for sale, but remember that the number one step is to consider what value you’re bringing to the table.

-If you’ve conducted thorough audience research, chances are you have a pretty good idea of what type of product is going to solve your customer’s pain points.
+If you’ve conducted thorough audience research, chances are you have a pretty good idea of what type of product will solve your customer’s pain points.

 Follow The Leap on TikTok, Instagram, and YouTube for more monetization tips for creators.
 We also make a newsletter.